mqtt-tools/mqttwarn/README.md

 The pushover service will accept a payload with either a simple text message, or a json payload which contains a `message` and either an `imageurl` or `imagebase64` encoded image.

+Further, the imageurl payload, can have the addition parameters of an auth type (basic, digest) and a user and password.

 The following payloads are valid;

 ```